MANOJ9590/applying-apis-main/README.md

 We had only a difference in execution time.
 It took a lot of time to execute(only collecting repositories part in Java).
 We believe this is because of the limited computational resources we have.

 ###  Output delta:
 We were able to collect 3757 repositories.
-Dues to this we got different dependencies when compared to what we have in thesis.
+Dues to this we got different dependencies(can be visualized in visualization part) when compared to what we have in thesis.
 # Implementation of Replication:

 ### Software